Xomega-Net/Xomega.Docs/docs/framework/services/security.md

 Just like with the Blazor Wasm, multi-tier WPF apps would not run any business services, which would be running separately, and accessed by the WPF client via REST API or WCF.
 The only instance when WPF apps would have embedded business services is with two-tier client-server applications.

-Be default, WPF apps don't have dependency injection enabled, so you'll need to set it up manually in your app.
+By default, WPF apps don't have dependency injection enabled, so you'll need to set it up manually in your app.
 Since WPF apps are single-user applications, you would register the `DefaultPrincipalProvider` as a singleton with your DI container, as follows.

 ```cs
 public void ConfigureServices(IServiceCollection services)